EK76/CameraSystem/README.md

 PHP files are included with this project under HomePage folder.
 For my php script I used the PHP version.
 8.4.16

 Homepage folder's content.
-- index.php
+- index.php -> Shows a list over folders that contain video recordnings.
-- logs.php
+- logs.php- > Shows log info from database when something was triggered, for example motion sensor trigger.
-- files.php
+- files.php -< Shows the video recordings for certain folder.
-- settings.php
+- settings.php -> Where you can make changes for how the python script runs.
-- config.php
+- config.php -> Where the database configuration is stored.
-- style.css
+- style.css -> Where the design of the homepages is configured.

 ### This project contains of two mysql tables.